 New Zealand is an amazing place to visit.
 The scenery is like something from Lord of the Rings.
 In fact, the scenery can be exactly that from Lord of the Rings.
 The country itself is a bit of a contradiction.
 You can either spend your days hiking through the mountains and staying sleepy towns, or you can keep your adrenaline pumping by throwing yourself off a variety of different high-up objects.
 It’s one extreme or the other (or both if you’re into that kind of thing).

-I have to admit, I can’t really think of too much to recommend specifically in the city.
-I did some shopping on the quirky Karangahape Road and then at Victoria Park Market, before embarking on a fantastic bar crawl with Nomads Hostel.
-Getting out of the city and going to somewhere like Mt.
-Eden, where you can get views of the city from a distance, is worth doing but, ultimately, Auckland is the place to start a tour of New Zealand.
-It was here I flew into and where I caught my bus with the Kiwi Experience, before making my way south.
+I have to admit, I can’t really think of too much to recommend specifically in the city of Auckland itself.
+I did some shopping on the quirky Karangahape Road and then wandered around Victoria Park Market, but other than that (and going on a great bar crawl with Nomads Hostel) I found that getting out of the city and going to somewhere like Mt.
+Eden, where you can get views of the city from a distance, is worth doing.
+Ultimately, however, I found that Auckland is a good place to start a tour of New Zealand.
+It was here I flew into and here I caught my bus with the Kiwi Experience in order to make my way south.

-This was one of the places I enjoyed the most.
-I spent a day visiting a geothermal park to see the geysers spouting steam out of the ground and an evening visiting a Maori village and learning about their culture (including watching their hukkas).
+Rotorua was one of the places I enjoyed the most.
+I spent a day visiting a geothermal park to see geysers spouting steam out of the ground and an evening visiting a Maori village and learning about their culture (including watching their hukkas).
 I also did my skydive here and it was very scenic, diving over the lakes, but you can skydive in lots of places and I’ll recommend the place to do this later.

-Arriving in Waitomo, I wasn’t really sure why we were there.
-There didn’t seem much to do, and indeed there wasn’t.
+Arriving in Waitomo with the Kiwi Bus, I wasn’t really sure why we were there.
+There didn’t seem much to do.
 We were told to go to the local cave and so we did but we were somewhat skeptical.
 What we found inside was hundreds of glow-worms stuck to the ceiling, glittering away like stars.
 Sadly, we weren’t allowed to take photos, so I can’t illustrate how cool it was.
-You’ll have to go to the glow-worm cave and see for yourself.
+You’ll have to go and see for yourself.

-This was a mandatory stop on the Kiwi bus tour but sadly there was not much to do.
-The offered activity was white water rafting but sadly this wasn’t until the morning after we arrived, by which point we wanted to leave for Wellington as we only had limited time there.
+This was a mandatory stop on the Kiwi Bus tour but sadly there was not much to do here.
+The activity we were offered was white water rafting but sadly this wouldn’t take place until the morning after we arrived, by which point we all wanted to leave for Wellington as we only had limited time there.
 I kind of wish we’d done it though because I didn’t get another chance on my tight timeframe.

 Cuba Street and South Island crossing

-I didn’t really have too much time in Wellington but if you’re looking for a good place to wander in and out of some shops then head to the bohemian Cuba Street.
+I didn’t really have too much time in New Zealand’s capital city – just enough to wander in and out of some shops on the bohemian Cuba Street.
 Ultimately, Wellington was the place where I said goodbye to the North Island and crossed the sea over to the South Island to continue on my tour.

 Nelson National Lake

-If you’re keen to see some of New Zealand’s scenic highlights, then a trip out of town to Nelson National Lake is a good bet.
-Not only will you get some good shots but there’s always the option of jumping off the end of the little pier into the cold water (which I didn’t do but this was probably a mistake in hindsight).
+If you’re keen to see some of New Zealand’s scenic highlights, then a trip out of town to Nelson National Lake is a good shout.
+Not only will you get some good shots but there’s always the option of jumping off the end of the little pier into the cold water – which I personally didn’t do but I’m not sure why.

-We didn’t get up to much in either of these towns.
-In Westport, our bus embarked on a three-legged bar crawl.
-If you’re on the Kiwi bus, then this is something to look forward to (if they’re still doing it that is).
-In Greymouth, we stocked up on fancy dress outfits (stay tuned for more on this).
-Driving between the two, we came to another scenic spot of the Pancake Rocks of Punakaiki, which are basically rocks that look like they are made up of layers.
+I didn’t get up to much in either of these towns.
+In Westport, my bus embarked on a three-legged bar crawl.
+If you’re on the Kiwi Experience bus, then this is something to look forward to (if they’re still doing it that is).
+In Greymouth, we all stocked up on fancy dress outfits (stay tuned for more on this).
+Driving between the two, we came to another scenic spot of the Pancake Rocks of Punakaiki, which are basically rocks that look like they are made up of multiple layers.
 The thing with New Zealand is that just looking out the window at the views is an activity in itself and stopping off between destinations affords some fantastic sights.

 Poo pub fancy dress

-Whilst the sunset over the lake was something to behold, the Poo Pub was the highlight.
-If this is still part of the Kiwi bus tour, then anyone on it is in for a treat.
-Here we spent the night having a fancy dress party, with a bin bag theme.
-Basically, we had to make a costume using bin bags.
+Whilst the sunset over the lake was something to behold, the Poo Pub was the highlight of my visit.
+If this is still part of the Kiwi Experience bus tour, then anyone on it is in for a treat.
+Here we spent the night having a fancy dress party, with a bin bag theme (basically, we had to make a costume using bin bags).
 My group went as ninjas.
-Whilst I think we did pretty good, we even accessorised with crepe paper and plastic swords, it was sweltering hot and we had to shed some layers as the night went on.
+Whilst I think we did a pretty good job – we even accessorised with crepe paper and plastic swords – it was sweltering hot and we had to shed some layers as the night went on.

-This thing to do here is hike over the Franz Josef glacier.
-Sadly, this involved having an extra day here which I couldn’t afford to do, thanks to my impending flight, so I skydived over it instead.
-If you’re skydiving in the South Island then there is nowhere more scenic, although our photos weren’t nearly as good.
-I really regret not staying for the hike, in fact I’d go back to NZ just to do it.
+The big thing to go in Franz Josef is a hike over the local glacier.
+Sadly, this involved spending an extra day here which I couldn’t afford to do, thanks to my impending flight, so I skydived over it instead.
+If you’re skydiving in the South Island then there is nowhere more scenic to do (although the photos on offer weren’t nearly as good).
+I really regret not staying for the hike, in fact I’d go back to New Zealand just to do it.

 Ending the journey